saturnflyer/chemistrykit/README.md

 Logs and CI Integration
 -----------------------

-Each run of Chemistry Kit creates a timestamped directory inside the logs directory.
+Each run of Chemistry Kit creates a timestamped directory inside the evidence directory.
 And in there will be the full set of JUnit Ant XML files.
 You don't point your CI server at this timestamped directory.
 Instead you want to point at the _latest_ directory which is a symlink to the latest timestamp directory.